core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

     - 'ms', 'contexId', 'cred_fmt', 'sign_enc_alg', 'sign_alg' and 'sign_params'.
 These elements MUST be included.

-       Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'gp_enc_alg' as parameter name.
+       Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

     - 'hkdf' and 'salt'.
 These elements MAY be included.